ibireme/yyjson/doc/API.md

 ## Number reader
 The library has a built-in high-performance number reader,<br/>
-it will parse numbers according to these rules by default:<br/>
+it will read numbers according to these rules by default:<br/>

-* Read positive integer as `uint64_t`, if overflow, convert to `double`.
-* Read negative integer as `int64_t`, if overflow, convert to `double`.
+* Positive integers are read as `uint64_t`.
+If an overflow occurs, it is converted to `double`.
+* Negative integers are read as `int64_t`.
+If an overflow occurs, it is converted to `double`.
-* Read floating-point number as `double` with correct rounding (no ulp error).
+* Floating-point numbers are read as `double` with correct rounding.
-* If a `real` number overflow (infinity), it will report an error.
+* If a `double` number overflow (reaches infinity), an error is reported.
-* If a number does not match the [JSON](https://www.json.org) standard, it will report an error.
+* If a number does not conform to the [JSON](https://www.json.org) standard, an error is reported.

+There are 3 flags that can be used to adjust the number parsing strategy:

+- `YYJSON_READ_ALLOW_INF_AND_NAN`: read nan/inf number or literal as `double` (non-standard).
-You can use `YYJSON_READ_ALLOW_INF_AND_NAN` flag to allow `nan` and `inf` number/literal.
-You can also use `YYJSON_READ_NUMBER_AS_RAW` to read numbers as raw strings without parsing them.
-See `Reader flag` for details.
+- `YYJSON_READ_NUMBER_AS_RAW`: read all numbers as raw strings without parsing.
+- `YYJSON_READ_BIGBER_AS_RAW`: read big numbers (overflow or infinity) as raw strings without parsing.

+See the `Reader flag` section for more details.

 ## Number writer
 The library has a built-in high-performance number writer,<br/>
 it will write numbers according to these rules by default:<br/>

-* Write positive integer without sign.
+* Positive integers are written without a sign.
-* Write negative integer with a negative sign.
+* Negative integers are written with a negative sign.
-* Write floating-point number with [ECMAScript format](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-numeric-types-number-tostring), but with the following changes:
+* Floating-point numbers are written using the [ECMAScript format](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-numeric-types-number-tostring), with the following modifications:
-    * If number is `Infinity` or `NaN`, report an error.
+    * If the number is `Infinity` or `NaN`, an error is reported.
-    * Keep the negative sign of 0.0 to preserve input information.
+    * The negative sign of `-0.0` is preserved to maintain input information.
-    * Remove positive sign of exponent part.
+    * The positive sign in the exponent part is removed.
-* Floating-point number writer should generate shortest correctly rounded decimal representation.
+* The floating-point number writer will generate the shortest correctly rounded decimal representation.

+There are 2 flags that can be used to adjust the number writing strategy:

-You can use `YYJSON_WRITE_ALLOW_INF_AND_NAN` flag to write inf/nan number as `Infinity` and `NaN` literals without error, but this is not standard JSON.
-You can also use `YYJSON_WRITE_INF_AND_NAN_AS_NULL` to write inf/nan number as `null` literal.
-See `Writer flag` for details.
+- `YYJSON_WRITE_ALLOW_INF_AND_NAN` write inf/nan numbers as `Infinity` and `NaN` literals without error (non-standard).
+- `YYJSON_WRITE_INF_AND_NAN_AS_NULL` write inf/nan numbers as `null` literal.

+See the "Writer flag" section for more details.

 # Text Processing

 ## Character Encoding
-The library only supports UTF-8 encoding without BOM, as specified in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259#section-8.1):
+This library only supports UTF-8 encoding without BOM, as specified in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259#section-8.1):

 > JSON text exchanged between systems that are not part of a closed ecosystem MUST be encoded using UTF-8.
 > Implementations MUST NOT add a byte order mark (U+FEFF) to the beginning of a networked-transmitted JSON text.

-By default, yyjson performs a strict UTF-8 encoding validation on input strings.
-An error will be reported when an invalid character is encountered.
+By default, yyjson performs strict UTF-8 encoding validation on input strings.
+If an invalid character is encountered, an error will be reported.

-You could use `YYJSON_READ_ALLOW_INVALID_UNICODE` and `YYJSON_WRITE_ALLOW_INVALID_UNICODE` flags to allow invalid unicode encoding.
-However, you should be aware that the result value from yyjson may contain invalid characters, which can be used by other code and may pose security risks.
+You can use `YYJSON_READ_ALLOW_INVALID_UNICODE` and `YYJSON_WRITE_ALLOW_INVALID_UNICODE` flags to allow invalid Unicode encoding.
+However, please note that if you enable these flags, the resulting value from yyjson may contain invalid characters, which can be used by other code and may introduce security risks.

 ## NUL Character
-The library supports the `NUL` character (also known as `null terminator`, or Unicode `U+0000`, ASCII `\0`) inside strings.
+This library supports the `NUL` character (also known as the `null terminator`, or Unicode `U+0000`, ASCII `\0`) inside strings.

-When reading JSON, `\u0000` will be unescaped to `NUL`.
-If a string contains `NUL`, the length obtained with strlen() will be inaccurate, and you should use yyjson_get_len() to get the actual length.
+When reading JSON, `\u0000` will be unescaped to `NUL` character.
+If a string contains the `NUL` character, the length obtained with `strlen()` will be inaccurate, and you should use `yyjson_get_len()` to get the actual length.

-When building JSON, the input string is treated as null-terminated.
-If you need to pass in a string with `NUL` inside, you should use the API with the `n` suffix and pass in the actual length.
+When building JSON, the input string is treated as null-terminated by default.
+If you need to pass in a string that contains the `NUL` character, you should use the API with the `n` suffix and provide the actual length of the string.

 For example:
 ```c